 As a culture Vodoun beholds philosophy, language, art, dance, music and medicine.
 It has a hierarchy of deities and tribal spirits of nature and its followers consider magical practices and healing remedies to be divine.
 In reality it has very little do with the “Voodoo” we know from Hollywood films where it is identified with dark practices of witchcraft.

-The religion was demonized by catholic missionaries and eventually banned.
-But an upturn in interest has led to more people being initiated.
-Vodoun was officially declared a religion in Benin in 1996 and the yearly Fête du Vodoun is a festival dedicated to this vast body of knowledge and practices—the biggest and most colorful festival in Benin giving us a view what hides under the veil of Voodo.
+The religion of Vodoun was slowly demonized by catholic missionaries who arrived in Africa in the 17th century and eventually banned.
+But today, an upturn in interest has led to more people being initiated.
+Vodoun was again officially declared a religion in Benin in 1996 and the yearly Fête du Vodoun is a festival dedicated to this vast body of knowledge and practices—the biggest and most colorful festival in Benin giving us a view what hides under the veil of Voodo.

 The Zangbeto costumes are made from an intricate mass of tiny strands of hay, raffia or other threadlike materials, sometimes dyed in very colourful hues.